Key Ideas & Goals

 Markus Dittli heads the Digital Platform & Project Management team under Thomas Winkler’s supervision.
 The team is in charge of the operation and further development of the digital guest platforms, such as CMS and CRM, the international brochure shop (including logistics and dispatch) as well as the apps.
 The team is also responsible for project management.
 Markus sees himself as a mediator between his guests’ needs and internal needs, as well as the technical options and complexities.
 He is motivated by the challenge of getting the best out of what is desired, what is required and what is technically feasible.
 Doing this for a product as wonderful as Switzerland itself is just the icing on the cake!

-The new web platform of Switzerland Tourism now online.
-Our experts are responsible for the technical conception and architecture, the complex backend development and integration of the existing surrounding systems as well as the operation and georedundant hosting of the infrastructure with a focus on high performance and availability.
-The strategic platform is based on Sitecore 9.
+For MySwitzerland.com we are responsible for the technical conception and architecture, the complex backend development and integration of the existing surrounding systems as well as the operation and georedundant hosting of the infrastructure.

 The formatting of images poses great challenges for content managers.
 AI can relieve this burden by automatically calculating the focal point.
 This ensures that the interesting image section always remains in view.